IcePanorama/Internship-Visualizations-and-Demonstrations/README.md

 This program was written using the `numpy`, `pandas`, and `scikit-learn` libraries.

+## Membership Inference Attack

+**`MembershipInferenceAttack.py` is currently a WIP**

+A membership inference attack (MIA) is a machine learning exploit which uses machine learning model output probabilities to infer whether or not someone’s data was used in the creation of a machine learning model.

+As part of my ongoing internship, I have begun work on a proper membership inference attack in Python.
+Unlike [Dummy Membership Inference Attack](#dummy-membership-attack), this program will usual actual synthetic data as part of it's attack on a model.

+This program was written using `PyTorch` along with the `numpy`, `pandas`, and `scikit-learn` libraries.

 ## Visualizations Generator

 `Visualizations.py` generated various assets which I then used in GIMP, a photo editing software, to create preliminary visualizations for our team's research.